Just a few minutes a day for more discipline, clarity, and happiness

 Trackers can be a very useful component of any bullet journal.
 To “track” something simply means creating a list that is updated daily.
 These lists are usually created on a monthly basis, however, there are also weekly trackers that are incorporated into your weekly overviews, for example.
 There are countless possibilities for what and, above all, how to track.

-Step 1: How your tracker looks
+Step 1: The look of your tracker

-There are no limits to your creativity when you design your tracker.
+There are no limits to your creativity when designing the tracker.
 There are countless types and layouts for trackers in bullet journaling.
 From simple, minimalist lists and tables to colorful, painted works of art.
+Don't feel pressured - a simple table is just as helpful as an elaborately designed tracker.

 Step 2: Create your tracker

-• Pencil + Eraser (if you want to make a rough template first)
+• Pencil + eraser (if you want to make a rough template first)

-• A ruler or a triangle ruler
+• Ruler or triangle

 Step 3: Work with your tracker